Toxblh/SyncProject/Readme.md

+# SyncProject
-# SyncProject \nSee video and audio in sync with your friends
+See video and audio in sync with your friends